Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 suggested below can be considered as a de-facto standard and we highly recommend that you follow this best practice.

-If you expect your SYS\_PRODUCT\_NAME project to manage only one project deliverable then you can create the following top-level directories in your repository:
+If you expect your |SYSPRODUCTNAME| project to manage only one project deliverable then you can create the following top-level directories in your repository: